 With a high school diploma, it is possible to begin a career as a professional secretary.
 Some employers do prefer postsecondary certification or an associate's degree, and specific training in legal or medical terminology may be required for those who wish to specialize and work in those fields.
 Job growth is slow in this field, so additional education may improve employment chances.

 Secretaries are administrative personnel who help keep offices running smoothly, organize meetings and perform clerical duties.
 In recent years, their job description has been changing as technology and labor reassignments alter the dynamics of the modern office environment.
 While a high school diploma and on-the-job training is sufficient for some positions, many secretaries now earn associate's degrees in office administration.
 Secretaries in specialized areas, such as law and medicine, need to learn the terminology and tasks specific to that field.

 |Required Education||High school diploma or the equivalent and on-the-job training, although associate's degrees are becoming more common|

 |Projected Job Outlook (2018-2028)*||7% decline for all secretaries and administrative assistants|

 |Median Salary (2018)*||$38,880 for secretaries and administrative assistants, except medical, legal and executive|

 Source: * U.S. Bureau of Labor Statistics (BLS).

 Professional Secretary Occupational Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of secretaries and administrative assistants was expected to increase as fast as the average for other occupations (www.bls.gov).
-The BLS stated that employment was projected to grow by 12% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of secretaries and administrative assistants was expected to decline by 20% between 2018 and 2028.

 Medical secretaries could see the best employment opportunities, the BLS reported.
 Individuals with computer software experience should have good prospects as well.